wrightsd/csse374-project/README.md

   Tim Anderson: Updated the README.md file
-  Spencer Wright: Updating UML diagram for the project Gregory Nathan: Updated testing implementation
+  Spencer Wright: Updating UML diagram for the project Gregory Nathan: Updated testing implementation Milestone 3:
+  Tim Anderson: Updated testing implementation
+  Spencer Wright: Manual sequence diagrams
+  Gregory Nathan: Updated README.md file

 Instructions:

 Right now, we have created a separate runner class for each of the UML diagrams that need to be made.
 To run the program, simply run the Lab1_3Runner class to generate the UML for the Lab1_3 or the UMLLaserDinosaursRunner class to generate a UML diagram for the project itself.
 As the project currently stands, there is no way to pass a single file or java class to create a UML diagram, but this could be added in a later milestone without needing to modify any existing classes significantly.
 Important note:  To run the lab1_3Runner, you must ensure that you have a java project with lab1_3 included in the run configuration.
 Also, you may need to manually change the names of the files specified in the runner to match your local files because they are currently hard-coded to our version, which is included in the repository.

+As of Milestone 3, all diagram creation is handled by DesignParser, and an additional parameter must be specified to indicated which diagram type to generate from the string array arguments.
+This parameter by default can be "uml" or "seq" for uml and sequence diagrams respectively.
+However, additional diagram types can be added and then selected using the addDiagramType method in Design Parser

+To create the sequence diagram, the string arguments must be specified as [call depth, class name, method name, parameter1, parameter2, parameter3, ...]

+The call depth is an optional parameter that can be any integer 0 or greater.
+If this is left out of the array the default call depth will be 5.

+The class name is the full package path for the class (such as java.lang.String)

+The method name is the regular String for the name

+The remaining arguments are method parameter types, as many as necessary, using the full package path String.

 For testing purposes, run the JUnit tests individually.
 When the tests are all run at the same time errors sometime occur with synchronous evaluation reading a file before it gets fully written, making the JUnit test fail, whereas when all tests are ran individually they passed every time.